HewlettPackard/shs-docs/docs/portal/developer-portal/install/install_or_upgrade_shs_on_hpcm_compute_nodes.md

 This documentation provides step-by-step instructions to install and/or upgrade the Slingshot Host Software (SHS) on compute node images on an HPE Performance Cluster Manager (HPCM) using SLES15-SP4 as an example.

 The procedure outlined here is applicable to SLES, RHEL, and COS distributions.
-Refer to the System Software Requirements for Fabric Manager and Host Software section in the HPE Slingshot Release Notes for exact version support for the release.
+Refer to the System Software Requirements for Host Software section in the HPE Slingshot Release Notes for exact version support for the release.

 ## Process